cph-sodas/cph-sodas.github.io/docs/server/usage.md

 jupyter notebook --port=8880 --ip=10.84.10.216 --no-browser
 ```

-!!! note

-    The `--ip` flag is required to access the server from your local computer.
-To above code works when you have entered an interactive slurm session, to open a notebook from the `head` server, change the IP to `10.84.10.208`

-!!! info

-    Don't change the port or the url, since they are required for access to the server.

 Then copy the generated link and paste it in your local computer's browsers.

 I.e: `http://10.84.10.216:8800/?token=abcd1234...`

+!!! info

+    To above code works when you have entered an interactive slurm session.
+    Don't change the port or the url, since they are required for access to the
+    server.

+    To start a jupyter notebook on the `head` node instead, you have to specify
+    a port when you access the server via ssh, and then also refer to that port
+    in the `jupyter notebook` command.

+    ```bash
+    ssh -L 8000:localhost:8000 abc123@sodashead01fl.unicph.domain
+    ...
+    jupyter notebook --port=8000 --no-browser
+    ```

 ### VSCode